Devon Soltendieck: Early life

 Soltendieck attended a summer school for two months in Villars, Switzerland.
 He returned to Canada to finish high school and graduated from Selwyn House School in Westmount, Quebec, then from Dawson College CEGEP.
 While a student at Dawson, Soltendieck helped run the school newspaper.
 Before he was hired by MuchMusic, Soltendieck was a student of Economics and Political Science at Concordia University and continued his education in Finance at the University of Toronto thereafter.
 Soltendieck is a professionally trained violinist and horn player and has taught himself to play guitar and percussion.
 He is fluently bilingual in English and French.

 Career

-MuchMusic

 Soltendieck's career began in 2004, when he won MuchMusic's VJ Search competition at the age of 18.
 He was first awarded a three-month contract and went on to work for the station for six years.
 As a VJ, Soltendieck was part of the MuchNews team, interviewing numerous celebrities and covering current events.
 Soltendieck also briefly appeared in the movie Fantastic Four, as a MuchMusic reporter.
 He was voted one of TV Guides "Top 10 Stars on the Verge of a Major Breakout" in March 2005.